Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Efficient Fourier representation of the plasma boundary

 \section{Efficient Fourier representation of the plasma boundary}

 A toroidal surface such as $S_{\text{plasma}}$ can be specified by two Fourier series in the cylindrical coordinates $R$ and $Z$,

 Here $\zeta$ is taken to be the cylindrical toroidal angle and $\theta$ is a poloidal angle.
+As a Fourier series in two separate variables is required, we will refer to this as the double Fourier representation.
 This representation is used in the VMEC \citep{hirshman} and SPEC \citep{Hudson2012} equilibrium codes.
 Here we have assumed stellarator symmetry such that,

 Because this representation does not constrain the poloidal angle, the Fourier amplitudes could be altered corresponding to a redefinition of the poloidal angle, while the surface is left unchanged.
 This freedom in the choice of poloidal angle has been used to condense the Fourier spectrum using a variational method \citep{Hirshman1985,Hirshman1998}.
 In the context of fixed-boundary optimization, a uniquely defined poloidal angle may eliminate a null space in the parameter space.